cobylk/neural-networks/constrained_MNIST/README.md

 - `run_experiment`: Unified function for running experiments with different configurations
 - `ExperimentDefinition`: Defines a set of experiments with shared base parameters
-- `ExperimentRunner`: Runs experiments with different parameter combinations
+- `ExperimentRunner`: Runs experiments with different parameter combinations using grid search
 - `ExperimentTracker`: Tracks and displays experiment results in formatted tables

 ### Runner Scripts